This post was most recently updated on June 23rd, 2022.3 min read.

-There’s a couple of possible reasons for this particular variant of the error.
-Let’s go trough them together, shall we?
+There are a couple of possible reasons for this particular variant of the error.
+Let’s go through them together, shall we?

 Let’s go through the steps below to verify the configuration is correct!
 Each step also comes with proposed workarounds or solutions.

-How to fix AADSTS500011 “The resource principal named was not found in the tenant” -error?
+How to fix the AADSTS500011 “The resource principal named was not found in the tenant” -error?

 - Verify, that the request really went to the right tenant!